top of page

 • Patterns of Control: Authority is exercised without accountability, reinforcing fear, silence, and compliance.

-In another example, a young man was called into a meeting regarding concerns he had raised, only to find himself alone in a room with ten men in leadership, all significantly older.
+In yet another example, a young man was called into a meeting regarding concerns he had raised, only to find himself alone in a room with ten men in leadership, all significantly older.
 There was no allegation of moral failure or overt sin; the issue was his questioning of the system and its teaching.
 He had no advocate present and no advance warning of the meeting’s format, creating an extreme imbalance of power.

 A Pattern of Domination and Control

 These accounts are not exceptional; they are representative.
-They reflect only a small fraction of the stories shared across many families, over multiple decades, and spanning different leadership eras.
+They reflect only a tiny fraction of the stories shared across many families, over multiple decades, and spanning different leadership eras.
 The consistency of these experiences - repeated across generations and circumstances - demonstrates that the dynamics described here are not isolated failures or misunderstandings, but entrenched patterns of pressure and control.
 The cumulative weight of these testimonies makes clear that this system has repeatedly produced the same harms, affecting far more people than any single section or page can fully capture.

 We remember similar encounters involving our own family members at this church.
 Even as children, we sensed that something was deeply wrong, yet there was nowhere to turn.
 There was no higher appeal to a district leader, no broader church government, and no national body to provide oversight.
 There was not even a peer church in fellowship that could challenge what was happening.
 Our family members were alone in a room where men in authority took turns asserting their power, reinforcing one another as they brought the full weight of that authority down on them.